microsoft/WhatTheHack/047-TrafficControlWithDapr/Coach/Solution-03.md

 1. You need to provide a connection string for Azure Service Bus.
 Normally, you'd create a [Shared Access Secret or enable authentication/authorization with AAD](https://docs.microsoft.com/azure/service-bus-messaging/service-bus-authentication-and-authorization).
 For now, however, keep your focus on Dapr.
 In the Service Bus portal blade, click on `Shared access policies` and then the `RootManagerSharedAccessKey` Copy the connection string value from `Primary Connection String`' Close the SAS dialog box and paste the connection string into the `pubsub' YAML file.

-    *Warnings: (1) Never use the RootManageSharedAccessKey in real-world application.
+    *Warnings: (1) Never use the RootManageSharedAccessKey in a real-world application.
 (2) Never expose the connection string in plain text.
-In a real world application you'd create a custom shared access key and access it from a secure secret store.
+In a real-world application you'd create a custom shared access key and access it from a secure secret store.
 You'll do that in a later challenge.*

     You can also use AZ CLI tool to get the connection string: